 These colors and their meanings are hoisted with dignity and pride, and carried throughout the main streets and towns by children.

 Independence Day is much more than a historic date; it is a month-long celebration honoring the country’s independence.
-This year is even more special, as Costa Rica honors its bicentennial — 200 years of freedom.

 It is very much a time of family and historical celebrations.
 Children play an important role and involvement in the festivities allowing them to develop a strong sense of civic pride to take with them throughout their years as proud citizens of their nation.
 It is a time of honor and respect for the country yet at the same time brings families and communities together.